ritazh/AzureSearchBot/CSharp/capability-BackChannelXamarin/README.md

 	});
 ````

-After the custom implementation is called and GPS location is returned as a [Position](/CustomRenderer/Models/Position.cs) model, the `gpsCallback` JavaScript function in the `index.html` is called within the coordinates and then it calls again the bot with a event message with the coordinates as value.
-This `event` is intercepted by the following code in the apps.js in nodeJS project.
-And the user receives it location.
+After the native custom implementation is called and the GPS location is returned as a [Position](CustomRenderer/Models/Position.cs) model, the `gpsCallback` JavaScript function in the `index.html` is called with the coordinates and then it calls again the bot with a event message with the coordinates as value.
+This `event` is intercepted by the following code in the [apps.js](backGpsChannelBot/app.js) in bot project and location is posted to the user.

 ````JS
 bot.on("event", function (event) {
 var msg = new builder.Message().address(event.address);